Embrace sex as a pleasure, not a chore

 Emotional injuries and complex relationship dynamics often underlie these concerns.

-To clarify a common misconception, sex therapy sessions DO NOT involve any sex related acts or physical contact.
+To clarify an indiscreet misconception, sex therapy sessions DO NOT involve any sex related acts or physical contact.
 Sex therapists are licensed mental health professionals who work within the realms of psychology (talk therapy).
 It’s “all talk and no action.”

 Houston Sex Therapy | Houston Sexual Trauma Therapy | Sexologist | Houston Sex Therapist